Ask the Membrane Expert

 Is sodium metabisulfite an effective disinfectant for my RO system?

 Sodium metabisulfite (SMBS) is not a disinfectant.
-SMBS dissolved in water converts to sodium bisulfite.
-When dosed online at high dosages, it is an oxygen scavenger and many biofilm forming bacteria are anaerobic, making oxygen scavengin...
+SMBS dissolved in water converts to sodium bisulfite (SBS).
+It is effective as a preservative because it is an oxygen scavenger and therefore prevents growth of aerobic microorganisms. ...

 Read More